MwitiPeter/MwitiPeter/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on HTML,CSS and Javascript projects
-- 📫 you can reach meon my email mwitipet@gmail.com
+- 📫 you can reach me on my email mwitipet@gmail.com

 <!---
 MwitiPeter/MwitiPeter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.